OwOStorage/copyparty/README.md

 ### feature beefybits

-force-enable features with known issues on your OS/env  by setting any of the following environment variables, also affectionately knnown as `fuckitbits` or `hail-mary-bits`
+force-enable features with known issues on your OS/env  by setting any of the following environment variables, also affectionately known as `fuckitbits` or `hail-mary-bits`

 | env-var                  | what it does |
 | ------------------------ | ------------ |